nautobot/nautobot/nautobot/docs/development/getting-started.md

     Do not use `poetry run nautobot-server runserver` as it will crash unless you also pass the `--noreload` flag, which somewhat defeats the purpose of using the development server.
 It is recommended to use `nautobot-server runserver` from within an active virtualenv (e.g. `poetry shell`).
 This is a [known issue with Django and Poetry](https://github.com/python-poetry/poetry/issues/2435).

 Please see the [official Django documentation on `runserver`](https://docs.djangoproject.com/en/stable/ref/django-admin/#runserver) for more information.

+You can then log into the development server at `localhost:8080` with the [superuser](#creating-a-superuser) you created.

 ### Starting the Interactive Shell